<< Yesterday

 1961 Whitey Ford goes six innings in the Yankees' 2-1 victories over the Red Sox to finish the season with a 25-4 record.
 'Slick' hurls 283 innings during the campaign without allowing a stolen base.

 1962 Branch Rickey, returning to the Cardinals for the second time in his long career, becomes the team's senior consultant for player development.
-The 'Mahatma' will have the power to make deals in this role, but the team owner Gussie Busch asks him to regularly confer with general manager Bing Devine.
+The 'Mahatma' can make deals in this role, but the team owner, Gussie Busch, asks him to confer with general manager Bing Devine regularly.

 1963 Stan Musial helps the Cardinals beat the Reds, 3-2 at Busch Stadium, getting two hits in the final three at-bats of his career.
 The 'Man' will retire with 3,630 hits during his 22-year tenure with the Redbirds, collecting 1,815 in St. Louis and the other 1,815 on the road.